MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-onprem.md

 ## <a name="measure"></a>Measure and Monitor performance

-The following resources describes ways that you measure and monitor performance in your [!INCLUDE[prodshort](../developer/includes/prodshort.md) installation on-premises:
+The following resources describe ways that you measure and monitor performance in your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] on-premises installation:

 - [Monitoring Business Central Server Events](../administration/monitor-server-events.md)
 - [Tools for Monitoring Performance Counters and Events](../administration/tools-monitor-performance-counters-and-events.md)